 3. Support Local Innovation, Within Reason

 How boring would it be if your brand released the exact same direct mail flier with no updates every summer?
 Pretty boring.
-Brands need to recast the same ideas in new and interesting ways to keep their customers excited.
+Brands need to recast ideas in new and interesting ways to keep their customers excited and engaged.
 To achieve balance, brand managers need to understand the two primary types of brand consistency: